CodeCraftingJenny/Shopping-Cart-System/README.md

 ## Background

 This program is a customer tracking system where customers can create a customized order.
-The store offers four items that can be customized: sweaters, shirts, tote bags, and goodies.
+The store offers four items that can be customized: beanies, caps, tote bags, and hoodies.
 Customers can add letters and pictures onto these items.
 Customers will be able to add items to their cart and place orders.
 To place an order, customers will have to input their name, address, phone number, and select whether they would like it delivered or picked up.
 Once it is ordered, customers can track their order status.
 The order status will be either: preparing your items, out for